Motherland Democratic Coalition: Founding

-The Republican Party, who merged with the Civil Will Party in 2002, split off and was officially registered as a legitimate political party by the Supreme Court on April 5.
-The party ran on an independent platform under its chairman Bazarsadyn Jargalsaikhan.
+The Republican Party, which merged with the Civil Will Party in 2002, split off and was officially registered as a legitimate political party by the Supreme Court on April 5.
+The party ran on an independent platform under its chairman, Bazarsadyn Jargalsaikhan.

 2004 parliamentary election

 The MDC won 34 out of the 76 seats in the State Great Khural, whilst the ruling MPRP lost half of its seats to the opposition.
-By-elections were held for 2 vacant disputed seats between the MDC and the MPRP.
-Both parties respectively won the by-elections in February 2005, increasing the amount of MDC seats from 34 to 35 and MPRP seats from 36 to 37.

-Neither the MPRP, nor the coalition met the required threshold of 39 seats for a clear majority.
-A coalition government led by the MDC and Democratic chairman Tsakhiagiin Elbegdorj was formed between the MPRP and MDC upon signining a memorandum of understanding.
+Neither the MPRP nor the coalition met the required threshold of 39 seats for a clear majority.
+A coalition government led by the MDC and Democratic chairman Tsakhiagiin Elbegdorj was formed between the MPRP and MDC upon signing a memorandum of understanding.By-elections were held for the 2 vacant, disputed seats between the DP and the MPRP.
+Both parties won the by-elections in February 2005, increasing DP seats from 25 to 26 and MPRP seats from 36 to 37.